-As the Bank's trading book bond portfolio is small, while the predominant use of interest rate derivatives is for hedging purposes, the Bank's exposure to interest rate risk is coming mainly from banking book positions.
+As the Bank's trading book bond portfolio is relatively small, while interest rate derivatives are used almost exclusively for hedging purposes, the Bank's exposure to interest rate risk is coming mainly from banking book positions.
 A detailed analysis of IRRBB, together with a description of the full set of stress test scenarios used, is presented separately.